lowrycito/handbook/pages/study-manual-general-handbook-31.md

----
-title: "31.
-Interviews and Other Meetings with Members"
-url: "/study/manual/general-handbook/31?lang=eng"
----

 “31.
 Interviews and Other Meetings with Members,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2025).

 “31.
 Interviews and Other Meetings with Members,” General Handbook.